 Why this exists.

-Not free as in open, free as in taken without cost.
-Every time you use a website, open an app, search for something, or click through a form, information about you is collected, processed, sold, and acted upon by organizations that declared nothing, paid nothing, and face no real consequence for the extraction.
+It is taken without your permission and sold without a cent going to you.
+Every time you use a website, open an app, search for something, or click through a form, information about you is collected, processed, and sold by organizations that asked nothing, paid you nothing, and answer to no one for it.
+You create the value.
+Others have been reaping it.

 The legal frameworks that were supposed to protect you, consent checkboxes, privacy policies, and opt-out menus, were designed to satisfy regulators, not protect people.
 They work exactly as intended.
 Just not for you.